krzychb/toit-samples/x9cn0n/README.md

 ## Example Timing of Signals

 Check [X9Cn0n datasheet](_more/REN_x9c102-103-104-503_DST_20050310.pdf) for specific timing requirements of the digipot's control signals.
-Below is an example of driving the digpot to change the wiper position by five steps down.
+Below is an example of driving the digipot to change the wiper position by five steps down.

 The specific signal sequence is as follows:

 - *UD* signal is asserted low to move the wiper down.
 - *INC* signal is initially asserted high.
 I have discovered that the digipot will miss one initial step if *INC* is low before the CS change below.
 The datasheet clearly shows that *INC* should be high before selecting the chip.
 - Chip select *CS* is asserted low to make the chip respond to *UD* and *INC* control signals.
 - Five *INC* pulses are generated.
 Note that the wiper position is changed on the falling edge of the *INC* signal.
-- Finally the chip select *CS* is asserted high to deselect the chip.
+- Finally, the chip select *CS* is asserted high to deselect the chip.
 - At that point, the current wiper position is saved in the non-volatile memory of the chip and the position will be restored on the chip power-up.

 ![alt text](_more/x9c104-digipot-control-example-timing.png "Example of Timing of X9C104 Control Signals")